 What is foot and ankle fusion?

-Foot and ankle fusion is a surgical procedure that fuses or connects the bones with screws, prohibiting motion in the foot or ankle and creating a permanent joining of the bones.
+During this surgical procedure, the bones are fused or connected with screws, prohibiting motion in the foot or ankle and creating a permanent joining of the bones.
 It is used to treat a wide range of foot and ankle conditions that cause chronic pain in the foot and ankle joint.

 Fusion is one treatment option to relieve pain in patients who have a worn out joint due to arthritis or a traumatic injury.
 It is also a treatment option for people with a severe deformity such as flat feet, high-arched foot, or a club foot in which the ankle joint is also deformed, unstable, or damaged.